realistis/App-Inventor-Extension-to-Godot-Android-Module/README.md

 `    [android]
     modules="org/godotengine/godot/GodotVibrate","org/godotengine/godot/GodotAdMob"
+    `

-Use in gdscript
+Use in gdscript:

+`
     var singleton = Globals.get_singleton("GodotVibrate")
     singleton.doVibrate(200) # milliseconds for API<26`
+	`

-`Project settings > Application → Run → Low Processor Mode` (repaint only when needed) for non-game apps, but only for desktop apps for now.
+Project settings > Application → Run → Low Processor Mode` (repaint only when needed) for non-game apps, but only for desktop apps for now.
 This will be a game changer once this function will work for mobiles!

 Export using the compiled template
 	`Export->Target->Android`